Corionis/ELS/mock/scripts/README.md

 ### 80-00 Navigator - Local Backup

-Run one at a time for basic local Navigator funtionality.
+Run one at a time for basic local Navigator functionality.

  * ``80-01_Navigator-no-args`` : ELS with no arguments
  * ``80-02_Navigator-navigator`` : With --navigator option only